Effective Rank Analysis and Regularization for Enhanced 3D Gaussian Splatting: Related work

 Surface reconstruction is a critical area in computer vision and graphics, aiming to recreate 3D shapes and structures from 2D images or other data forms.
 Among recent innovations, NeuS~\cite{wang2021neus} leverages volume rendering and signed distance functions (SDF) for high-fidelity reconstructions.
 NeuS2~\cite{wang2023neus2} significantly improves training speed and extends modeling capacity to dynamic scenes.
 UNISURF~\cite{oechsle2021unisurf} integrates implicit surface models and radiance fields for both surface and volume rendering.
 VolSDF~\cite{yariv2021volume} models volume density as a function of geometry, achieving high-quality geometry reconstructions.
 Neuralangelo~\cite{li2023neuralangelo} uses multi-resolution hash grids and neural surface rendering to recover detailed structures.
 BakedSDF~\cite{yariv2023bakedsdf} introduces a hybrid neural volume-surface representation optimized for mesh extraction.

-Recent advancements in 3D Gaussian Splatting (3DGS) have further propelled surface reconstruction.
-NeuSG~\cite{chen2023neusg} refines surface details using 3D Gaussian Splatting and neural implicit models.
+\paragraph{3D Gaussian Splatting} Recent advancements in 3DGS have further propelled surface reconstruction.
+NeuSG~\cite{chen2023neusg} refines surface details using 3DGS and neural implicit models.
 SuGaR~\cite{guedon2023sugar} focuses on mesh extraction with SDF-based regularization and Poisson reconstruction.
 2DGS~\cite{huang20242d} collapses 3D volumes into 2D Gaussian disks for view-consistent geometry and detailed mesh reconstruction.
 GaussianShader~\cite{jiang2023gaussianshader} enhances rendering quality in reflective surfaces using a shading function on 3D Gaussians.
 GOF~\cite{yu2024gaussian} utilizes ray-Gaussian intersection for density estimation and geometric regularization.
 GIR~\cite{shi2023gir} employs 3D Gaussians for inverse rendering, enabling accurate estimation of material properties, illumination, and geometry.
 These advancements showcase the potential of 3DGS for high-speed, detailed, and versatile surface reconstructions.